-There are many components that add to the stress of going through a divorce, one of them being attorney’s fees.
-Already concerned about finances, couples going through a divorce are now receiving a new monthly expense that can seem overwhelming and scary.
+There are many components that add to the stress of going through a divorce, one of them being divorce attorney fees.
+Usually already concerned about finances, couples going through a divorce are now receiving a new monthly expense that can seem overwhelming and scary.
 That said, hiring an effective attorney who puts in the time to get you the best outcome possible is not only necessary, but worth the cost.

 In closing, remember that divorce attorneys bill hourly.
 As such, the more time spent on your case, the more it will cost.
 Anger, bitterness, jealousy, resentment and a vindictive attitude can cloud reasonable judgment and cause poor decision making.

 The best advice I can give is to look at your divorce as a business arrangement—the same way you would handle buying a home, buying a car, refinancing your home, doing your taxes, reviewing your financial plan, creating a will, etc. That way of thinking helps keep emotions in check, and makes the process go quicker, (which makes it less expensive).
 But the best thing it does is, it keeps your focus on the future, not the past.

 Daniel R. Stefani is principal and the co-Founder of the Chicago law firm, Katz & Stefani.
 To learn more, visit: katzstefani.com/our-attorneys/daniel-r-stefani.

 Like this article?
 Check out, “20 Things I Wish I Could Have Told My Newly Separated Self”